MikeyA-22/MikeyA-22.github.io/_portfolio/Fenris.md

 ## UI and Poster Art

-I created the poster and background art, and helped ideate the UI used in the game
+I created the poster and background art, and helped ideate the UI used in the game.
+The UI features a simple text displayed when the player needs information, for example, when the player has a healing orb in their range.

 ## Asset Modelling(Environment And Character Art)